ITRS-Group/cordial/tools/geneos/USAGE.md

 * `--start`/`-S` can be used to start the instance immediately after creation

-* `--log`/`-l` will start the instance after creation and also follow the resulting log file(s) untill you interrupt with CTRL-C (which will not stop the instance, just the log output)
+* `--log`/`-l` will start the instance after creation and also follow the resulting log file(s) until you interrupt with CTRL-C (which will not stop the instance, just the log output)

 * `--import [DEST=]PATH|URL` lets you add file(s) to the working directory of the new instance.
-This can be used, for example, to import a license file when creqating a licence daemon instance, like this:
+This can be used, for example, to import a license file when creating a licence daemon instance, like this:

     ```bash
     $ geneos add licd perm --import geneos.lic=mylicence.txt